navinkumarboddu/spring-boot-graphql-learning/README.md

 Learning and experimenting GraphQL implementation using Spring Boot

 #*What is GraphQL ?*
-a.
-GraphQL is a data query language.
+1. GraphQL is a data query language.
-b.
-It was created by Facebook.
+2. It was created by Facebook.
-c.
-GraphQL provides a new API standard similar to REST.
+3. GraphQL provides a new API standard similar to REST.

 #*Challenges with REST API:*
 1. We get Fixed Response